Credit Manager

 PD process is used to assess the probabil...read more

-Q21.
-Tell me profit and loss ratios
+Q. Tell me about profit and loss ratios.

 Profit and loss ratios are financial metrics used to assess the profitability of a company.